gmag11/WifiLocation/README.md

 # WiFi Location

 > ## Important notice:
 > Since July 2018, Google's conditions for Maps APIs have changed.
 You have to assign a billing method to it so that you are able to use it.
-Check mor information here: https://cloud.google.com/maps-platform/pricing/
+Check more information here: https://cloud.google.com/maps-platform/pricing/.
+Be careful about number of request you made using this library.
+I am not responsible of billing cost caused by use of  Google API.

-> ## Plaform compatibility:
+> ## Platform compatibility:
-> This will be, probably, last version compatible with SAMD microcontrollers.
+> Support of SAMD microcontrollers have been deprecated.
 If you use MKR series boards from Arduino you can keep using version 1.2.5.
 > Newer developments will be done for ESP8266 and ESP32.

 ## Introduction